alloverse/allo-fileviewer/README.md

 # allo-fileviewer

-A basic pdf viewer for use within an Alloverse Place.
+A basic pdf- and image viewer for use within an Alloverse Place.
+Drag & drop files from your desktop to the App to view them inside Alloverse.

 # Develop and run